-2.1.2.4 District REDD+ Coordination and Implementation Units
+2.1.2.4 District REDD+ Management Units

 These are new bodies based on the available structures and positions at district and forest division level.
-The District REDD+ Coordination and Implementation Units will comprise of; 1).
+The District REDD+ Management Units will comprise of; 1).
 Divisional Forest Officer (Chair); 2).
 District officers/ heads of all concerned line departments (members); 3).
-Representatives of local communities (members).
-The District REDD+ Coordination and Implementation Units will be notified within four months of the endorsement of the Sub-NFMS.
+Representative of Revenue department s(member); 4).
+Representatives of local NGOs/ CSOs/ LSOs; 5).
 Key functions will include;